HenkPoley/split-io-scheduler/README.md

 * 4.4 - Seemed straightforward.
 Compiles.
 Not tested.
 * 4.5 - Seemed straightforward.
 Compiles.
 Kernel boots.
 Modules fail to build.
 * Ran scripts/checkpatch.pl, cleaned up remarks
 * Adapted tbucket.c for Linux v4.5. (struct queue)->elevator_private becomes (struct queue)->elv.priv, bio->bi_size become bio->bi_iter.bi_size, account_for_causes() no longer needs a temp variable. an elevator_init_fn() needs to allocate an elevator and store its variables in there, and not return a pointer but an integer success/error value. tb-iosched.ko now insmods and "does something".
+But if you switch to it, after a while the kernel hangs, during a "make clean; make bzImage -j4".
+* Same fixes applied to acct_afq_sched.c, split_account.{c,h}, split_sched.{c,h}.
+The module acct-afq-iosched.ko now inserts.
+And when you switch a block device to it, a kernel compile does not hang the system (very long..) as happened with tbucket.

 ## Missing code verification